emr-tml/cidgen/README.md

 CID Generator for PlayStation 3

 You have banned from PSN on your good old PlayStation 3?
 No problem, you can generate a CID for your device and login again :)
+Written in Bash, works on Linux.

+Usage » ./cidgen

+You can change your CID via webMAN